30 Nov 21 | 15:48:13

 It’s important to include calls-to-action in your text that are as noticeable as they on desktop, to encourage users to move through your site.

 Flash files are used on websites to animate them and although it is being used less and less, some websites still have Flash features.

-The problem with this software is not only that search engines cannot read it, but mobile phones do not have Flash installed, so they cannot show Flash features.
-If you have lots of Flash features on your website, that means a large chunk of your website cannot be viewed by your potential customers.
+The problem with this software is not only that search engines cannot read it, but mobile phones don’t have Flash installed, so they can’t show Flash features.
+If you have lots of Flash features on your website, that means a large chunk of your website can’t be viewed by your potential customers.

 Going through your website to check for Flash features is a great way to get started with optimising your website for mobile use.